 Just provide a few personal details to receive your quote.
 We'll never share your info with a third party.

 All it takes is a few minutes and you can save money on your renters insurance quote.
-That's just plain, well, awesome.
+That's just plain awesome.

-If you’re renting, your personal belongings — stuff like furniture, electronics, and clothing — aren't covered by your landlord’s insurance.
+If you’re renting, your personal belongings — furniture, electronics, and clothing — aren't covered by your landlord’s insurance.
 If a fire, theft, or other hazard occurs in your rental, you’ll have to pay for the damages out-of-pocket.
-Unless you buy renters insurance.
+Unless, of course, you have renters insurance.

 Renters insurance also provides coverage for any upgrades you paid for in your rental unit.
 For example, if you built extra shelving into your closets or added high-end light fixtures, those items would be protected by your renters insurance policy.